Well, hello! If you found this article from a Google search, odds are good you just received a DMCA Copyright Infringement Notice from your host.

-One Thing to Do, and Many to Not Do After Receiving a DMCA
+One Thing to Do, and Many Not To Do After Receiving a DMCA Notice

 Yes, when you receive a DMCA notice for stealing content, your best course of action is to take it down immediately.
 There is no easier way to say it.
 You may have a counter claim if you are truly in the right, but I'm going to bet that it is not the case and you need to remove the content post-haste.